LTI, UNDP, FUEL & TISSER ARTISANS TRUST to trained 2018 women artisans by 2020

-1015 women artisans already provided with skills in handicrafts as part of pilot initiative
+1015 women artisans already provided with skills in handicrafts as part of a pilot initiative

-The skill enhancement project aims to skill and create income opportunities through employment or entrepreneurship for women artisans, most of whom come from marginalised communities.
+The skill enhancement project aims to skill and create income opportunities through employment or entrepreneurship for women artisans, most of whom come from marginalized communities.

 UNDP India will be the knowledge partner and FUEL the implementing partner and Tisser Artisans Trust the market linkage partner.
 The Disha Project of UNDP India and India Development Foundation supported by Ikea Foundation is also providing technical and knowledge support.
 The Disha project focuses on enabling women in India to learn marketable skills and connect them with income opportunities.

-Women artisans in Mumbai and Thane will be organised in clusters and trained in business skills, product design and packaging.
-As part of the pilot initiative, 1015 women artisans have been brought on board and trained in handicrafts, Warli painting, terracotta sculptures and fabric jewellery making and more
+Women artisans in Mumbai and Thane will be organized in clusters and trained in business skills, product design and packaging.
+As part of the pilot initiative, 1015 women artisans have been brought on board and trained in handicrafts, Warli painting, terracotta sculptures and fabric jewelry making and more

 Some Glimpses of our project